 Grand Junction and Palisade Wine Tours

-Whether you want to tour Grand Valley wines through a guide or take yourself on a leisurely bike tour of our local wineries, there is a splendid vineyard journey for everyone.
+Whether you want to tour Grand Junction wines through a guide or take yourself on a leisurely bike tour of our local wineries, there is a splendid vineyard journey for everyone.
 For those who prefer the former, choose from a variety of luxurious or budget-friendly wine tour chaperoned by insightful wine aficionados.
 A Touch of Class offers individually customed or pre-planned winery tours, as well as the Ultimate Wine Tour, which comes with tours, tastings, bottles and dinner downtown for everyone in your party.
-JR's Carriage Service provides a unique and romantic way to see Grand Valley's many vineyards.
-Grand Junction Tours specializes in many types of tours around the area, but don't let that fool you, their knowledgable staff will show you the best of Grand Valley's wineries.
+JR's Carriage Service provides a unique and romantic way to see Grand Junction's many vineyards.
+Grand Junction Tours specializes in many types of tours around the area, but don't let that fool you, their knowledgeable staff will show you the best of Grand Junction's wineries.

 Wine Tasting Events

-As the new Mecca for wine enthusiasts and cultivators, Grand Valley has numerous, year-round events and activities to satisfy your connoisseur's palate.
+As the new Mecca for wine enthusiasts and cultivators, Grand Junction has numerous, year-round events and activities to satisfy your connoisseur's palate.
 Check out the wine-related happenings going on in our calendar.